-Also called Company Title.
+Similar to Company Title.
 As the owner you become a shareholder in the company that manages the common area, not just a member as in Strata title.
 Stratum units are regarded as unattractive because of difficulties and complexities involving the operation of the company, Corporations Law obligations and a reluctance on the part of lenders to accept them as security.

 A plan that shows the boundaries, and the position, of any buildings within a block of land and confirmation whether the building complies with Local Government legislation.

 A fee that may be charged to cover or partially cover the lender's internal costs of changing the loan from a variable interest rate to a fixed interest rate.